The high-Re far wake of a slender body and the effects of density stratification: Methodology

-Recently, VanDine et al. \cite{VanDine2018} presented a hybrid spatially-evolving model based on the work of Pasquetti \cite{Pasquetti2011} that addresses most of the aforementioned problems.
+Recently, VanDine et al. \cite{VanDine2018} presented a hybrid spatially-evolving model which generalizes the hybrid temporally-evolving model of Pasquetti \cite{Pasquetti2011} so as to circumvent most of the aforementioned problems.
 This type of simulation uses inflow conditions generated from a body-inclusive simulation and performs a separate spatially-evolving simulation without including the body, namely the body exclusive (BE) simulation.
 This procedure allows us to relax the natural stiffness of the far-wake problem by using different spatial and temporal resolutions appropriate for the BI and BE stages.
 The grid cell in the BE simulation, which has to be sufficiently small to adequately resolve wake turbulence, is still much larger than the one required to resolve the boundary layer.
 The consequently large time step in the BE simulation leads to considerable savings in computational time without compromising on accuracy.
 The extraction location is determined based on the near-body physics.
-After the planes have been extracted, they are interpolated into a new grid and fed at the proper rate into the new simulation where they get advected downstream.
+VanDine et al. \cite{VanDine2018} found that it is important to choose the extraction location downstream of the recirculation zone and where the defect velocity is small relative to the freestream.
+In the current simulations, the extraction locations for unstratified and stratified cases are $x/D = 6$ and $9$ respectively, significantly away from the recirculation bubble \cite{Ortiz2021}.
+Relative to the unstratified case, the BI domain is longer in the stratified cases and the simulation has a finer grid at the $x/D=9$ extraction location.
+Since the BE stratified simulations have larger radial domain size, we decided to choose the extraction location as $x/D=9$ instead of $x/D=6$ to reduce as much as possible the size of the BE domain.
+After the planes have been extracted, they are interpolated to a new grid and are fed at the proper rate (corresponding to advection by the freestream) into the inflow boundary of the new simulation.

-Here we use a hybrid simulation to simulate the far wake of a 6:1 prolate spheroid at zero angle of attack with a tripped boundary layer at a $Re=10^5$.
+Here we use a hybrid simulation to simulate the far wake of a 6:1 prolate spheroid at zero angle of incidence with a tripped boundary layer at a $Re=10^5$.